South Africa's scandal-plagued Zuma to face ANC integrity panel

 JOHANNESBURG South African President Jacob Zuma will be questioned next week by the African National Congress' (ANC) integrity commission following persistent allegations of corruption and poor election results, the party said on Friday.

-Zuma's appearance before the panel could deepen divides within the ANC as it gears up for a national conference next year when the 74-year-old leader is expected to stand down as party leader.
+Zuma's appearance before the panel could deepen divides within the ANC as it gears up for a national conference next year when Zuma, 74, is expected to stand down as party leader.

+"He will be having a meeting with the IC," ANC Secretary General Gwede Mantashe confirmed to Reuters, referring to the integrity commission.

+Zuma's meeting with the commission is expected to be held on Dec.
+3 behind closed doors.
+Members of the ANC have been removed from their posts as a result of the commission's recommendation.

 Several senior members of the ANC have called for Zuma to resign in recent months after scandals rattled markets in Africa's most industrialised economy and cost the party votes.